diethylbenzene/SoCalKinch/README.md

 ## About
 I developed this program to facilitate generating KinchRanks for the SoCal area, but have since adapted it for use with certain regions.

-SoCal takes a list of WCA IDs from a `.txt` file, separated by newlines.
+SoCalKinch takes a list of WCA IDs from a `.txt` file, separated by newlines.

 Example: